- Where do most families live?

 Our Learning Support Department is able to provide support to students with mild to moderate learning needs.

-Parents must provide psycho-educational evaluations, individual educational / assessment plans (IEP / IAP) and progress reports as part of the application process.
+Parents must provide psycho-educational evaluations, individual educational/assessment plans (IEP/IAP) and progress reports as part of the application process.
 If these are not provided, the school may request for an evaluation by a qualified and recommended specialist.

 For younger students, we follow a strict policy cut-off date of October 1.
-A child must be three to enter Primary 1, four to enter Primary 2, five to enter Primary, and six to enter Grade 1 on or before the cut-off date.
+A child must be three to enter Primary 1, four to enter Primary 2, five to enter Primary 3, and six to enter Grade 1 on or before the cut-off date.
 After this, other factors such as readiness, maturity, academic history, and level of motivation are taken into account

 We have students from over 50 nations, with over 30 different mother-tongues.
 Most of our German students will have lived abroad for many years and attended international schools prior to joining ISH.
 On average our students are with us for 3 years.
 Around 30% of our students relocate at the end of each school year.

 Older students (grade 5 and up) often travel to and from school by S-Bahn and bus, from locations throughout Hamburg.
 Students take the S1 train to Klein Flottbek, and then transfer to bus 21 for the five minute trip from there to school.
 This allows them to take part in after school activities and then travel home independently.
-Many of our students travel by bike and ISH has a big bike shed to store the bikes.
+Many of our students travel by bike and ISH has a big bike shed to store them.
 For further information see our Contact & Directions page.

 The heart of the PTA is the WISH Team.
 Just ask our admissions department to put you in touch with a WISH Team representative, and they will supply you with a phone number and email address for a parent of a ISH student of the same age as your child, who will be happy to share their experiences and insights with you.